ashleychontos/pySYD/docs/cli.rst

 Boolean
 ````````````

-Our boolean flags are sorted alphabetically by the single hash flag, where we have almost enough options
+Our boolean flags are sorted alphabetically by the single hash flag (and span almost the
-to span the entire English alphabet.
+entire English alphabet):

 - ``-a``, ``--ask``
    * dest = ``args.ask``